-Each class of partnership units of Professional Partners are, depending on the holder, subject to forfeiture provisions as a result of certain terminations or breaches of restrictive covenants.
+Partnership units of PWP OpCo are, depending on the holder, subject to forfeiture provisions as a result of certain terminations or breaches of restrictive covenants.
 Specifically, upon a termination due to death or disability, all unvested VCUs and ACUs will immediately vest.
 Upon a termination without cause or for good reason, a pro-rata portion of each unvested tranche will immediately vest, subject to a 50% floor.
-Upon a termination without cause or for good reason within 24 months following a change in control, all unvested time-based VCUs and ACUs will immediately vest.
-If any OCUs, VCUs or ACUs are forfeited, such forfeited OCUs, VCUs or ACUs, as applicable, will accrete to all limited partners of Professional Partners.
-Subject to applicable law and the terms of the Professionals LP Agreement, the general partner of Professional Partners will cause distributions that Professional Partners receives from PWP OpCo to be distributed to the limited partners pro-rata in accordance with such limited partners' respective ownership of each class of Professional Partners units, including any VCUs and ACUs.
+Upon a termination without cause or for good reason within 24 months following a change in control, all unvested service-based VCUs and ACUs will immediately vest.
+If any OCUs, VCUs or ACUs are forfeited, such forfeited OCUs, VCUs or ACUs, as applicable, will accrete to all limited partners of PWP OpCo holding OCUs, VCUs or ACUs.
+Subject to applicable law and the terms of the PWP OpCo limited partnership agreement, the general partner of PWP OpCo will cause distributions that Professional Partners receives from PWP OpCo to be distributed to the limited partners pro-rata in accordance with such limited partners' respective ownership of each class of PWP OpCo units, including any VCUs and ACUs.

-Subject to the redemption procedures and restrictions set forth in the Professionals LP Agreement, Professional Partners also provides for certain rights for partners holding OCUs, including OCUs received in respect of the vesting of VCUs and/or ACUs, to have such OCUs redeemed for PWP OpCo Class A common units, which can, subject to the exchange procedures and restrictions set forth in the LP Agreement (and any other procedures or restrictions imposed by Perella Weinberg Partners), be exchanged for (i) shares of Class A common stock on a one-for-one basis (subject to customary conversion rate adjustments for stock splits, stock dividends and reclassifications) or (ii) cash from an offering of Class A common stock (based on the net proceeds received by PWP for such shares in such offering), with the form of consideration determined by PWP.
+Subject to the redemption procedures and restrictions set forth in the PWP OpCo limited partnership agreement, PWP OpCo also provides for certain rights for partners holding OCUs, including OCUs received in respect of the vesting of VCUs and/or ACUs, to exchange such OCUs for (i) shares of Class A common stock on a one-for-one basis (subject to customary conversion rate adjustments for stock splits, stock dividends and reclassifications) or (ii) cash, with the form of consideration determined by PWP.

-Subject to certain exceptions, Professional Partners units held by working Partners are generally subject to a lock-up of approximately three to five years, which may be reinstated or extended for a period of 12 months following such working Partners's resignation without good reason.
-For Mr. Perella and certain other working Partners who are retirement-eligible (as well as certain limited partners of Professional Partners who are employed by PWP Capital Holdings), Professional Partners units are generally subject to a lock-up of approximately one to five years and are not be subject to reinstatement or extension of such lock-up following their resignation.
+Subject to certain exceptions, PWP OpCo units held by working Partners are generally subject to a lock-up of approximately three to five years, which may be reinstated or extended for a period of 12 months following such working Partner's resignation without good reason.
+For Mr. Perella and certain other working Partners who are retirement-eligible (as well as certain limited partners of PWP OpCo who are employed by PWP Capital Holdings), PWP OpCo units held by working Partners are generally subject to a lock-up of approximately one to five years and are not be subject to reinstatement or extension of such lock-up following their resignation.
 No lock-up period for any Partner is expected to extend beyond the five-year anniversary of the closing of the Business Combination.
 The lock-up generally restricts the sale, pledge, grant of any option, short sale or other disposition of any partnership units with respect to our advisory business, and the entrance into any hedging, swap or other agreement or transaction related to such partnership units.
-The general partner of Professional Partners and PWP may waive the lock-up period for any partner with respect to all or a portion the applicable partnership units with no obligation to do so for any other partner, and the lock-ups may be waived for certain pre-determined circumstances, such as death, disability and certain tax liabilities, and certain contractual obligations to partners pursuant to offer letters that provide for certain unrestricted equity awards.
+PWP may waive the lock-up period for any partner with respect to all or a portion the applicable partnership units with no obligation to do so for any other partner, and the lock-ups may be waived for certain pre-determined circumstances, such as death, disability and certain tax liabilities, and certain contractual obligations to partners pursuant to offer letters that provide for certain unrestricted equity awards.